The Seeds of Interfaith

-John Fahy joined the Woolf Institute as a Junior Research Fellow in November 2015.
+John Fahy is a Junior Research Fellow at the Woolf Institute.
 Based in Qatar, he is part of the Assessing the Effectiveness of Interfaith Initiatives (AEIFI) Project, a QNRF funded project assessing the effectiveness of interfaith initiatives in Doha, Delhi and London.
 Here he reflects on his experience of interfaith social activism in contemporary Delhi.

 I was recently invited to attend the Times of India 'Green Drive', an initiative that over the course of two days aimed to plant 30,000 saplings in parks around the capital.
 This was the latest of several award-winning efforts undertaken by the Times of India since the 'Let Delhi Breathe' campaign began in October 2014.
 And it was timely.
 As volunteers gathered in their thousands to plant trees, clean public parks and 'make Delhi green', the whole city was inauspiciously enveloped by a thick smog that had descended for a week or so around Diwali.
 While many locals blamed the fireworks, the accolade of being named one of the world's worst polluted cities (according to the WHO) cannot be attributed to festivities alone.